MrRobot245/mkvUpscale/README.md

 **Does stretch video, not crop

-Also included is a script for Radarr to get the full file path and trigger the script
+Also included is a script for Radarr to get the full file path and trigger the script (pp.php)

+The conversion can also be run with python newHand.py path/to/file.mkv but it expects the Radarr current naming convention.